Latest Blog Posts

 Did I miss any organizing myths?
 Share your favourite myth in the comments.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
 She uses her love of physical activity to reduce clutter, in your home, office, mind and time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca